 Introduces formal techniques to support the design and analysis of algorithms, focusing on both the underlying mathematical theory and practical considerations of efficiency.
 Topics include asymptotic complexity bounds, techniques of analysis, and algorithmic strategies.
 Prerequisite: CSCI 2103.
-Spring of even-numbered years.
+Fall of odd-numbered years.